 Mighty Mt.
 Gox has fallen.
-Yes, the world’s largest bitcoin exchange on Friday filed for bankruptcy protection
+Yes, the world’s largest bitcoin exchange on Friday filed for bankruptcy protection in Japan.

 How bad is it?
 Well, Mt.
 Gox is reporting it may have lost nearly $500 million worth of the virtual currency after hackers broke into its computer database.